triple-Mu/TensorRT2ONNX/README.md

 # TensorRT2ONNX

-A tools convert TensorRT engine/plan to a fake onnx
+A tool convert TensorRT engine/plan to a fake onnx

 ## Build an engine from onnx using trtexec tools